ericghara/no-doze/README.md

 These inhibiting conditions have been implemented:

-* **Plex Streaming** while a Plex server is actively streaming media to clients, sleep is prevented.
+* **Plex Streaming**: while a Plex server is actively streaming media to clients, sleep is prevented.
 After playback completes sleep is allowed to resume.
-* **qBittorrent Downloading** while download rate remains above a certain threshold sleep is prevented.
+* **qBittorrent Downloading**: while download rate remains above a certain threshold sleep is prevented.
-* **qBittorrent Seeding** while upload rate remains above a certain threshold sleep is prevented.
+* **qBittorrent Seeding**: while upload rate remains above a certain threshold sleep is prevented.

 ## How It works